Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 How to Move the Chess Pieces

-Once you understand how to correctly set up the chessboard, the next step to learn how to play chess is learning how to correctly move the chess pieces.
+Once you understand how to correctly set up the chessboard, the next step to is learning how to correctly move the chess pieces.
 A basic guide on how to move the chess pieces correctly is available here.
 An in-depth guide on each chess piece is also listed below by clicking on the name of the chess piece.

 Here is a basic slide on how to move each chess piece: